yonailo/spectrum-brisca/README.md

 You can run three instances of FUSE like this, one running as a server and the other 2 as clients.

-If the client(s) and server are located in different computers, make be sure that you can join the server IP address at port 2000.
+If the client(s) and server are located in different computers, please make sure that you can join the server IP address at port 2000.

 >When running the three instances locally, the second client sometimes receives a SOCKET error, in this case running the client again with `RUN 9998` will fix it.